simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 At each encampment the same thing happens: If we camp in the usual village, there is no trouble in procuring animals.
 If the Elder lives in the village, then one may be sure of unpleasant discussions; and if one gets into a dzong or monastery he should be prepared for a delay.
-Nothing is prepared, in spite of several *da-yig* letters, which were sent long since.
+Nothing is prepared, in spite of several *da-yig*-letters which were sent long since.
 It appears that the *da-yigs* were not received; that by mistake they were sent in another direction.
 It appears that villages where there are animals are far off, and it will take several days to gather yaks and horses.
 Finally it appears that as usual the peasants simply do not listen to Dzong-pon and refuse to fulfill his order.
 Sometimes the Dzong-pon suggests that we conduct all negotiations directly with the peasants and write our own letter to the villages with our own seal.
 And the seal must be red.
 Otherwise we will have to stay near the Dzong for many days.
 It sometimes also happens that one Elder suggests to us to arrest another unruly one.
 He himself leads us to the latter's camp and advises us to bind him and deliver him to Lhasa.
 Our Torguts have sometimes bound the hands of the Elder tightly behind his back; then his relations come with tongues sticking out and agree to

 <a id="376sharugen"></a>